BULEEVR Leadership Team

 Kaylyn Bruciati, MHA

 Kaylyn Bruciati received her undergraduate degree from the University of Connecticut and completed her master’s degree in Healthcare Administration at Suffolk University in Boston.
-At Boston Medical Center she is the Program Coordinator for the Boston University and University of Liberia Emerging and Epidemic Virus Research Program (BULEEVR) as well as the Providence/Boston Center for AIDS Research (CFAR).
+At Boston Medical Center she is the Project Manager for the Boston University and University of Liberia Emerging and Epidemic Virus Research Program (BULEEVR), as well as the Providence/Boston Center for AIDS Research (CFAR).

 Odell Wannie Kumeh, BSc, MD, MMSc